-19.2 Methodology
+18.2 Methodology

 Water temperature loggers are deployed in the stream securely attached to a metal stake driven into the stream bed.
-Typically the loggers are deployed in early December and retrieved in March so as to capture the higher summer water temperatures as these are most likely to influence stream habitat.
+Typically the loggers are deployed in early December and retrieved in March to capture the higher summer water temperatures which are most likely to influence stream habitat.

-The ecological monitoring is a bio-assessment method using protocols developed by the New Zealand Macroinvertebrate Working Group.
-Investigations use a series of habitat scores and benthic invertebrate community compositions as indicators of stream ecological condition.
-This monitoring is conducted mid-summer.
+The ecological monitoring is a bio-assessment method using protocols developed by the New Zealand Macro invertebrate Working Group.
+Investigators use a series of habitat scores and benthic invertebrate community compositions as indicators of stream ecological condition.
+This monitoring is conducted in mid-summer.